KTH-RPL/DeFlow/assets/README.md

 If you want to contribute to new model, here are tips you can follow:
 1. Dataloader: we believe all data could be process to `.h5`, we named as different scene and inside a scene, the key of each data is timestamp.
 Check [dataprocess/README.md](../dataprocess/README.md#process) for more details.
-2. Model: All model files can be found [here: scripts/network/models](../scripts/network/models).
+2. Model: All model files can be found [here: src/models](../src/models).
 You can view deflow and fastflow3d to know how to implement a new model.
+Don't forget to add to the `__init__.py` [file to import class](../src/models/__init__.py).
-3. Loss: All loss files can be found [here: scripts/network/loss_func.py](../scripts/network/loss_func.py).
+3. Loss: All loss files can be found [here: src/lossfuncs.py](../src/lossfuncs.py).
 There are three loss functions already inside the file, you can add a new one following the same pattern.
 4. Training: Once you have implemented the model, you can add the model to the config file [here: conf/model](../conf/model) and train the model using the command `python train.py model=your_model_name`.
 One more note here may: if your res_dict from model output is different, you may need add one pattern in `def training_step` and `def validation_step`.

 All others like eval and vis will be changed according to the model you implemented as you follow the above steps.